 Puck, or Robin Goodfellow

 - Puck (and the fairies) first appear in A2S1, where Oberon and Titania fight over an Indian changeling boy.
 However we also learn a lot about Puck in this scene.
 He has two main speeches (see them in Parts and Cues format).
 In the first, we learn a lot about the struggle between Titania and Oberon, but in the second speech, we get a good idea of what Puck is like.
-Robin Goodfellow is a traditional folk character, who behaves as Puck describes.
+Robin Goodfellow is a traditional folk character, who behaves as Puck describes a rather badly behaved comic character.

 - Puck appears in A2S2 and in A3S1, but his speeches seem aimed at moving the plot forwards rather than reveal his character.
 In A2S2 he puts flower juice on Lysander’s eyes, which results in him falling in love with Helena, and in A3S1, he puts an ass’s head on Bottom.